Neochic/Woodlets/README.md

 * Create widgets with a single Twig-Template file
 * Multi column page layouts
 * Custom page template fields with data inheritance
-* Simple way to add controls to theme customizer
+* Simple way to add controls to the theme customizer
-* Compatible to native WordPress widgets
+* Compatible with native WordPress widgets

 ## Installation
 Installation via composer is recommended.
 But there is also a bundled version that can be installed manually, since using composer is not that common in the WordPress world.